GitHub-Insight-ANZ-Lab/copilot-lab-sql/README.md

 > [!TIP]
 > Try using Copilot Chat and file referencing.

 Once you have created the SQL make sure to save the file.
-Call it `lab1.sql`.
+Save the script in `lab1.sql`.

 Ensure that you have documentation in the SQL file that explains the purpose of each table and the relationships between the tables.